maxshuty/LearningManagementSystem/README.md

 # LearningManagementSystem
-Learning Management System by Andrew King and Max Poshusta
+Learning Management System by Andrew King and Max Poshusta in The Software Craftmanship Guild